uidaholib/mainstreetvideo_source/pages/horror.md

 - While the Kenworthy tried to find a library or organization willing to take the collection intact, there wasn’t enough interest.
 The collection takes up such a substantial amount of space—{% include feature/youtube-clip-modal.html text="roughly 1400 square feet" objectid="mainstreet001" start="4106" %}—that even finding a place to store it would be difficult.

 - The Kenworthy did not sell the entire collection. {% include feature/youtube-clip-modal.html text="They retained over 2000 items" objectid="mainstreet001" start="3462" %} including important pieces of cinematic history, the Criterion Collection,{% include feature/marginnote-image.html img="https://s3.wp.wsu.edu/uploads/sites/825/2016/11/french-film-jpeg.jpg" caption="PFFF flier from 2016" %} French films (for the annual Palouse French Film Festival), and the entirety of _Mystery Science Theater 3000_.
-While they don’t foresee renting these to the public, you _can_ [rent out the Kenworthy](https://www.kenworthy.org/rentals/){:target='_blank'} to watch what they kept.
+While they don’t foresee renting these to the public, you _can_ [rent out the Kenworthy](https://www.kenworthy.org/rentals/){:target='_blank' rel='noopener'} to watch what they kept.

 - The sale items were largely dispersed locally.
 Pieces of the collection can now be found in the homes of Moscow residents.
-The [Palouse Cult Film Revival](https://www.palousecultfilms.org){:target='_blank'}, a nonprofit bringing cult film awareness to the community, [received roughly a quarter of the cult section](https://youtu.be/R_-qilDdzO4?t=3859){:target='_blank'}.
+The [Palouse Cult Film Revival](https://www.palousecultfilms.org){:target='_blank' rel='noopener'}, a nonprofit bringing cult film awareness to the community, [received roughly a quarter of the cult section](https://youtu.be/R_-qilDdzO4?t=3859){:target='_blank' rel='noopener'}.
 The University of Idaho library took in everything that didn’t sell to the general public and is currently working on {% include feature/youtube-clip-modal.html text="how to make this collection available to the community" objectid="mainstreet034" start="3117" %}.

 For [Monique Lillard]({{ '/items/mainstreet026.html' | relative_url }}), “These interviews have brought back for me how much I loved the store, and {% include feature/youtube-clip-modal.html text="how much I really mind that it closed" objectid="mainstreet026" start="4434" %}.